nabenabe0928/simple-hpo-bench/README.md

 from hpo_benchmarks import HPOBench

+# Instatiate the benchmark function.
 bench = HPOBench(dataset_name="australian")

 def objective(trial: optuna.Trial) -> float:
     params = {}
+    # search_space is a dict that takes a parameter name as a key and the corresponding parameter's choices as a value.
     for param_name, choices in bench.search_space.items():
         params[param_name] = choices[trial.suggest_int(f"{param_name}_index", low=0, high=len(choices) - 1)]